open-contracting-extensions/ocds_project_extension/README.md

 The contracting process and infrastructure project are funded through a larger programme of work to upgrade the nation's highways.
 The name and identifier of the larger programme of work as it appears in the national budget are disclosed in `budget.project` and `budget.projectID`.

+*Note: Contracting processes related to public-private partnership projects are modelled in the same way.
+Information about the PPP project is disclosed in `planning.project`, not `planning.budget.project` or `planning.budget.projectID`.*

 ```json
 {
   "ocid": "ocds-213czf-0000",